SchabanBo/qlevar_local_manager/README.md

 - launch the application
 - add you first app
   - The name of you app
-  - The path where to save the locals in form to reuse them later (this should be in you repo files, so any update on you locals will be saved with the project)
+  - The path where to save the locals in form to reuse them later (this should be in you repo files, so any update on you locals will be saved with the project).
+This will generate a json file to save your locals, to reopen them in 'QLM' later by you or anyone has the file. so you can share this file with your team.
   - The path where to export the generated files.
 - Open you app.
-- Add go.
+- Go.

 ## Data Schema